swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Changes from the first reviewed version

 * Passing a projected value using the `$` calling syntax is supported via `init(projectedValue:)`.
 * The type of the unapplied function reference uses the wrapped-value type by default.
-Referencing the function using the projected-value type is supported by writing `$` in front of the argument label, or `_` if there is no argument label.
+Referencing the function using the projected-value type is supported by writing `$` in front of the argument label, or by writing `$_` if there is no argument label.
 * Closures with property-wrapper parameters have the same semantics as unapplied function references.
-* Additional arguments in the wrapper attribute are supported, and these arguments have the same semantics as default function arguments.
+* Additional arguments in the wrapper attribute are supported, and these arguments have the same evaluation semantics as default function arguments.

 ## Appendix